instamo/instamo.github.io/README.md

 # Terms of Use

-Shrekdad is licensed under the Apple Standard End User License Agreement (EULA).
+Instamo is licensed under the Apple Standard End User License Agreement (EULA).
 For more information, please visit: https://www.apple.com/legal/internet-services/itunes/dev/stdeula/